orionilloc/orionilloc1.github.io/_posts/2023-12-2-Tardigrade.md

 The .youfoundme file looks interesting.
 Just `cat` out the contents of that file to obtain the flag.

 # Conclusion
 That was a fun room with a lot of lucky moments on my first runthrough.
 I especially enjoyed learning about the specific user account used to maintain persistence.
 I would encourage you to do some additional reading on that specific user here.
-Take care and see you soon.